antonebbage/typeguardkit/README.md

 The `assertIs` function wraps an `Asserter<Type>` with an assertion signature so the value passed in can be narrowed to `Type`.
 If the `Asserter` throws an error, it will bubble up.
-Otherwise, `assertIs` will not return a value, but after calling it, the value passed in will be narrowed to `Type`, as in this
+Otherwise, `assertIs` will not return a value, but after calling it, the value passed in will be narrowed to `Type`.

-example:
+You can use `assertIs` like this:

 ```ts
 import { _string, assertIs } from './mod.ts';